privacypass/faq/README.md

 In preliminary tests on consumer hardware, our extension takes ~1.1 seconds to generate blinded tokens to be signed by the server and ~1.9 seconds to parse the signed tokens and verify the DLEQ proof.
 Creating a pass that can be used to redeem signed tokens takes <40ms.

+In terms of request sizes, Privacy Pass adds ~2kb of data to client requests for tokens to be signed and ~0.4kb for requests to redeem a pass.
+The server signing response includes ~17kb additional data.

 ### Who currently supports Privacy Pass?

 Privacy Pass is currently supported by Cloudflare to help reduce the number of CAPTCHAs that need to be solved by honest users.
 The privacy-preserving aspect of Privacy Pass means that users can redeem tokens instead of solving more CAPTCHAs without compromising their anonymity.